The Ultimate Guide to Styluses

 Stylus Materials: Diamond vs. Sapphire

 The material used for the stylus tip can also affect sound quality and durability.
-The two main options are:
+Any complete guide to styluses will focus on two main options: diamond and sapphire.

 Diamond